-APPLICATION FORM FOR ONLINE SUMMER COURSES FOR TEACHERS 2023
+APPLICATION FORM FOR ONLINE SUMMER COURSES FOR TEACHERS 2024

-The Providers' Booklet, the revised criteria for approval of summer Courses 2023, the revised national priorities and the glossary of terms should be carefully studied, before completing this form.
+The Providers' Handbook, the criteria for approval of Summer Courses, the national priorities and the glossary of terms should be carefully studied, before completing this form.

-Learning that I have read and each
+criteria for summer course providers I confirm that I have read and accepted the administrative requirements and criteria for summer course providers:

-epted the revised and updated administrative

-requirements and criteria for summ -

 Signed (Course Provider)

 provided.
-We do not use your deta your application.
-Department of Ed on Centre having access to the details I have alls for any purpose other than in relation to ducation have access to these details for the ing, and for quality assurance purposes.
-We y other parties.
+We will not use your detail tails with any other parties.

-Incomplete forms will not be proce 1.
-Contact Details of Provi
+1. Contact Details of Provide r:

 Course Provider:

 Course Director:

 Address:

 Phone:

 Fax:

 Email:

 www:

 Designated Alternative Contact

-Phone: